markusaksli/scheduling/README.md

 The app is deployed online at: https://cpu-scheduling.herokuapp.com

-The app can be downloaded for Windows from the Releases page.
+The app can be downloaded for Windows from [Releases](https://github.com/markusaksli/scheduling/releases/latest)